JonLatane/jonline/docs/protocol.md

 First, use the `CreateAccount` or `Login` RPCs to fetch (and store) an initial `refresh_token` and `access_token`.
 Clients should use the `access_token` until it expires, then use the `refresh_token` to call the `AccessToken` RPC for a new one.
-(The `AccessToken` RPC may also return a new `refresh_token`, which should replace the old one in client storage.)
+(The `AccessToken` RPC may, at random, also return a new `refresh_token`.
+If so, it should immediately replace the old one in client storage.)

 ##### HTTP-based client host negotiation (for external CDNs)
 When first negotiating the gRPC connection to a host, say, `jonline.io`, before attempting